AirshipWeb/airship-website/site/blog/airship-update-march-2020.md

 ## **SPOTLIGHT ON ....**

 - Daylight Saving Time impacts community meetings.
 If you do not observe Daylight Saving Time, please note that meeting times are now one hour earlier than they were previously.
-For the current meeting list, and their schedules check the [*Airship Wiki*](https://wiki.openstack.org/wiki/Airship#Get_in_Touch).
+For the current meeting list and their schedules, check the [*Airship Wiki*](https://wiki.openstack.org/wiki/Airship#Get_in_Touch).

 <br>